 Caterlink make our meals onsite.
 They are specialist caterers in education establishments.
 The children also have access to a morning snack of fruit and crackers, with water available throughout the day.
 We offer breakfast and tea to children who are with us for longer days.

 This is an activity that we run for children in their last year before they leave for Primary school.
-We take small groups of children to Queen’s Wood in Highgate Wood for a series of visits, where our Forest School trained gardening teacher Venti leads us in a range of activities including mud painting, mini beast hunts and making ‘natural’ necklaces.
+We take small groups of children to Camley Street Natural Park for a series of visits, where our Forest School trained class teacher leads us in a range of activities including mud painting, mini beast hunts and making ‘natural’ necklaces.
 Please follow the link for more details.

 Healthy Schools is a national initiative to support young people to develop in a healthy and happy environment.